 WHILST DIGITAL TECHNOLOGY CREATES EXCITING NEW OPPORTUNITIES, IT ALSO PRESENTS NEW RISKS AND CHALLENGES.

-In the coming decades young people will require an understanding of how to maximize opportunities and how to minimize the harm that can result from an increasingly networked life.
+In the coming decades young people will require an understanding of how to maximise opportunities and how to minimise the harm that can result from an increasingly networked life.

 They will be exposed to a wide range of online content that is not vetted to the same extent as conventional television, print and screen media.
 But as new risks emerge, so too will solutions in the form of software tools, training and raised awareness.

 The growth and prosperity of our children is critically dependent on how they feel about themselves, their personal resilience and self-management, their relationships, and all aspects of their daily lives.

-The central focus in a Wesley education on pastoral care, on relationship building, on fostering a strong sense of belonging, is as important as it has ever been.
+The central focus in a Wesley education on pastoral care, on respectful relationship building, on fostering a strong sense of belonging, is as important as it has ever been.

 Preparing for the new world of work

-In the rapidly changing world of work, characterised by increasing automation, easy access to unlimited stores of information, easy communication, and the search for competitive advantage in a global context, no longer is mastery of subject knowledge at school enough.
+In the rapidly changing world of work, characterised by increasing automation, easy access to unlimited stores of information, easy communication and the search for competitive advantage in a global context, no longer is mastery of subject knowledge at school enough.

 Of greater relevance for students is to know where and how to access information, and how to communicate and collaborate with others, across time, cultures, languages and space, to enable them to share, refine and build knowledge, so as to solve real life problems in a diversity of contexts.
 In addition to new skills, the new world of work requires a mastery of new knowledge - new technologies, new languages and modes of communication, and ever-increasing stores and sources of information.
 To engage productively at school with such new knowledge requires new approaches to thinking, particularly to thinking creatively and critically, to being able to ask the right questions in context, and to keep learning at both individual and team levels.

 In this changing world, entrepreneurship is critical both as generator and outcome of the creative process that will assist individual and group relevance and prosperity in the face of otherwise unsettling change.
 "Jobs are increasingly being replaced by artificial intelligence and process automation."

 "Rising skills and education levels in emerging economies, plus the rise in computing power, device connectivity and artificial intelligence, are creating more competitive jobs market."

 "The period of transition between education and employment is becoming prolonged, with young people more likely to start fulltime work at a later stage."
-Com.example.dawsond.myfilesorter

-Com.example.dawsond.myfilesorter (android

-Com.example.dawsond.myfilesorter (android

-drawable
+🗈 drawable

-V 🖸 layout
+🗈 layout

-Java

-Cires
+Lava

+Ci res

 activity_main.xml

 content_main.xml

-Te menu
+🔻 🖻 menu

 menu_main.xml

-mipmap
+Imipmap

 values

-colors.x
+Colors

-dime
+I dime

-stream

-Image: Stript of the stript of the

-proguard-ru

-gradle.pro

-settings.g

-Gi local.prop
+sti

+Gradie Script

+build.gradle ()

+proguard-rui

+gradle.prog

+Settings.c

 Monitor

-borring message,
+borring Hessayer

+'''

-FileInputStream fileInputStream = openFileInput("tex InputStreamReader inputStreamReader = new InputStream BufferedReader bufferedReader = new BufferedReader(in StringBuffer stringBuffer = new StringBuffer(); while ((Message = bufferedReader.readLine()) != null
+FileInputStream fileInputStream = openFileInput("tex

+InputStreamReader inputStreamReader = new InputStream

+BufferedReader bufferedReader = new BufferedReader(i

+StringBuffer stringBuffer = new StringBuffer();

+while ((Message = bufferedReader.readLine()) != null

+'''

 stringBuffer.append(Message +"\n");

+'''

 textView_out.setText(stringBuffer.toString());

 textView_out.setVisibility(View.VISIBLE);

+'''

+'''

-catch (File')tFoundException e) {
+catch (File' /tFoundException e) {

 e.pri ckTrace();

-} catch Cception e) {
+} catcb ception e) {

-grin ctackTrace();
+erit br tackTrace();

 }

+'''

+'''

 AteText (View view)

+'''

+'''

 Message = editText_in.getText().toString();

 g file name = "text in";

+'''

+'''

 FileOutputStream fileOutputStream = openFileOutput(

 fileOutputStream.write(Message.getBytes());

 fileOutputStream.close();

 Toast.makeText(getApplicationContext(), "Data write

 editText_in.setText("");

-} catch (FileNotFoundException e) {
+} catch (FileNotFoundException e) /

-23
+'''